Best Sherwin Williams white trim paints

 When selecting a white paint for your interior trim, it’s essential to consider the overall color palette of your home.

-Ideally, the white trim should complement your wall color and other design elements in the space.
+White trim should complement your wall color and other design elements in the space.

 Take lighting into consideration